SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 ### `compile`

 - Description: compile the current contents of the file with `rocq compile`.
-- Response payload: an instance of the `compile_result` object.
+- Response payload: an instance of the `CompileResult` object.
 - Failure mode: never fails.

 ### `cursor_index`